gbabeleda/wind-energy-dashboard/README.md

 $$ A = \frac {2}{\sqrt \pi}v_m$$

-# SQL and Python: Analysis and Visualization
+# Analysis, Visualization, and Dashboarding

-### Pure Python

-Create analysis modules
-- As mentioned in the jupyter notebooks, there are multiple ways to actually do analysis on the dataset including
+## Analysis

-  - Pure excel
+- Pure Excel Analysis
-  - Pure Python via Pandas
+- Pure Python Using Pandas Dataframes
-  - Mixed SQL and Python via PostgreSQL and Pandas
+- The use of SQL for most of the analysis.
+There are several sub-categories for this:
+  - Use of tools like pgAdmin and SQLTools Extension in VS Code to do raw SQL
+  - Use of sql connectors like psycopg
+  - Use of sql ORMs like sqlalchemy
+  - Use of sql magic commands
-  - Possibly Google BigQuery
+- Use of a datawarehouse like Google Bigquery

-### Pure Python
-- Created ETL function for excel/csv file into no null-containing dataframe
-- Created diurnal variation function that returns subset dataframe
-- Created wind rose function that returns subset dataframe
-- Created frequency distribution function that returns subset dataframe

-### Mixed SQL

-#### SQL
-We can use either raw SQL with SQLTools or pgAdmin, or "indirectly" with psycopg2.
-Sample implementations for psycopg2 will be stored in notebooks-sql folder
+For this work, we will be using SQL magic commands.

+The workflow is as follows:
-- Setup PostgreSQL server instance on local machine
+- Setup a postgresql server instance on the local machine
-- Create a new database
-- Create a schema in database
+- Create a database, schema, and table
-- Create a table in schema
+- Copy data from a clean csv of the wind data into the table
-- Create views in schema for easier querying later.
-  - The data found in each view can be seen in the Domain Knowledge section
-  - The data can be then exported as CSVs as well.
+- Query the data using the tool we chose (sql magic commands)
+- Transform the ResultSet Objects into dataframes for visualization and dashboarding

+## Visualization

+There are several python libraries for visualization
+- Matplotlib
+- Seaborn
+- Plotly
+- Bokeh
+- etc

+For our purposes, we will be using Plotly for its interactivity and ease of downloading the result figures as pngs.

+Specifically, we will be using the implementation of plotly in the dashboarding tool we will use, Vizro.

+## Dashboard

+### Vizro

+Vizro is a wrapper of Dash, which is a wrapper of Flask.
+It was released in September, 2023.
+And I started using it Nov 8-9, 2023

+Its pretty useful because it filters the data visualization being shown based on certain controls that you set.

-#### Python
+#### Vizro Project Structure

-We can then use a mix of psycopg2 and pandas to query those views for specific months and days.

-We can also use python to create the data visualizations via the plotly library
+It is structured similarly to a dash app

 # Streamlit: Dashboard Project

-This project is a first attempt at making a streamlit project, and aims to follow a standard streamlit structure to some degree, as seen below:
+This project can also be implemented in stramlit

+#### Streamlit Project Structure
 - .streamlit/
   - config.toml
 - app.py